-Calloway Advanced Technologies engineers next-generation cryogenic fluid transfer systems for both the commercial energy sector and the aerospace industry.
-Based in Walton, KY, we specialize in high-performance coupling technology designed for liquefied natural gas (LNG) logistics and liquefied hydrogen (LH2/LOX) launch vehicle propulsion.
-Our flagship technology, QuiCC, utilizes aerospace-grade active metal sealing to eliminate leakage in critical propellant transfer operations.
-Whether fueling a Class 8 heavy hauler or a reusable launch vehicle, Calloway delivers zero-emission, active-sealing hardware that outperforms legacy polymer designs in extreme cryogenic environments.
+Calloway Advanced Technologies engineers next-generation fluid transfer systems for high-performance defense, air, and space applications.
+Based in Walton, KY, we specialize in coupling technology designed for fuel transfer, hydraulics, and cryogenics.
+Our flagship technology, HALO, utilizes aerospace-grade active metal sealing to eliminate leakage in critical fluid transfer operations.
+Whether operating on fighter-jet hydraulics or feeding cryogen to a quantum supercomputer, Calloway will be the trusted name across industries for reliable fluid transfer.

 Troy Calloway